NiklasRosenstein/houdini-library/docs/content/shelftools/nr_remove_unused_materials.md

 title = "NR Remove Unused Materials"
 +++

-&mdash; Remove unused nodes in the `/shop` network.
+&mdash; Remove unused nodes in the `/shop` and `/mat` network.

+Can also remove completely unused MAT and SHOP subnetworks.
 Asks for confirmation before the nodes are deleted.

 ## Changelog